Prepare for the GRE

-Before enrolling for the GMAT preparatory courses with us, we will need four inputs from you so that we can help you in a more informed and customized manner:
+Before enrolling for the GRE preparatory courses with us, we will need four inputs from you so that we can help you in a more informed and customized manner:

 - Your detailed resume

-- List of any Business Schools and programs that you are interested in.
+- List of any colleges/universities and MS programs that you are interested in.

-- Your performance on the GMAT.
-Even if you have taken the GMAT before, we will subject you to a Simulated / Mock GMAT and give you a detailed report on your present status – GMAT Test Performance Analysis.
+- Your performance on the GRE.
+Even if you have taken the GRE before, we will subject you to a Simulated / Mock GRE and give you a detailed report on your present status – GRE Test Performance Analysis.
 This helps in giving a realistic idea about the level of hard-work needed and time lines to be maintained during preparation.

 After receiving your four inputs, senior members of our Admissions Team will discuss how we can help you and what programs offered by us can help you.

 If you are interested in our programs, please mail us your academic and professional details by attaching an updated resume at email@example.com

 Nine Steps of Preparation for all IvyLeague Programs